CSYE6225-Network-Cloud/webapp/README.md

 The Health Check API provides an endpoint (`/healthz`) that can be used to monitor the health of the application instance.
 The endpoint ensures that:
 - The application can successfully interact with the database.
 - It rejects any request with a body (JSON, form-data, raw, binary, GraphQL, etc.).
-- It returns appropriate HTTP status codes based on the health check results.
+- It returns appropriate HTTP status codes based on the health check result.

 ### Features
 1. Validates incoming requests to ensure: